Al0010/FinancialDatabaseInExcelWithPython/README.md

 This script helps the operator to simplify and speed up the creation of databases in Excel.

+In this example, an Excel database of opening and closing data is created with an analysis time period from 1/1/2021 to 10/3/2022.
+The assets under analysis in this example are: Nasdaq, Facebook, Netflix, Amazon, Google, Tesla, Nvidia, Nikola and Ferrari.

 Version: Python V 3.10.2

 # How to run this script